dthigpen/mdexec/README.md

 * Execution should be **transparent and inspectable**
 * Outputs should be **stable and version-control friendly**
 * No hidden state, no magic files

-## To Do

-- File watcher to rerun on save.
-E.g. `mdexec --watch *.md`.
-- More Markdown tests to ensure things like indented code blocks get handled properly.